 Mr. Green said that the complainants against church officials Guia Cabactulan, Marissa Duenas, and Amanda Estopare have just fabricated their statements to the Federal Bureau of Investigation (FBI).
-He stated: “We are in possession of evidence that witnesses to the human trafficking and immigration fraud charges against three Kingdom of Jesus Christ administrators in Los Angeles were lying about many things to the FBI, immigration and many other agencies to support their claims”.
+The local personal injury lawyers stated: “We are in possession of evidence that witnesses to the human trafficking and immigration fraud charges against three Kingdom of Jesus Christ administrators in Los Angeles were lying about many things to the FBI, immigration and many other agencies to support their claims”.

 The three administrators of KJC mentioned above were charged with immigration fraud, which carries a statutory maximum penalty of five years in federal prison, along with marriage fraud, falsification of public documents, and forced labor under the name of the church’s various organizations.
 Complainants also claimed that young Filipino members are recruited to work in the US music industry but instead, they are being forced to work as slaves by soliciting money in the streets of America.

-The case is now being put on trial by Assistant United States Attorneys Daniel Ahn and Jake Nare of the Santa Ana (California) Branch Office.
+The case is now being put on trial by Bronx personal injury attorney.
 In addition to these KJC scandals, another former member of Pastor Quiboloy’s church also accused him and five others of rape back in 2014, when she was just a minor or 17 years old.
 The case is been looked into by a Manassas DUI lawyer and several other lawyers who handle criminal cases.
 Quiboloy also denied this accusation.